Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Analysis/FindFeaturesUtilityNetwork/README.md

 ## How it works

-1. Create a `MapView` and subscribe to its `GeoViewTapped` event.
+1. Create a `MapView` and connect to its `mouseClicked` signal.
 2. Create and load a `Map` that contains `FeatureLayer`(s) that are part of a utility network.
 3. Create and load a `UtilityNetwork` with the same feature service URL and map.
 4. Add a `GraphicsOverlay` with symbology that distinguishes starting points from barriers.
 5. Identify features on the map and add a `Graphic` that represents its purpose (starting point or barrier) at the location of each identified feature.
-6. Determine the type of the identified feature using `UtilityNetwork.Definition.GetNetworkSource` passing its table name.
+6. Determine the type of the identified feature using `UtilityNetwork.definition.networkSource` passing its table name.
 7. If a junction, display a terminal picker when more than one terminal is found and create a `UtilityElement` with the selected terminal or the single terminal if there is only one.
-8. If an edge, create a `UtilityElement` from the identified feature and compute its `FractionAlongLine` using `GeometryEngine.FractionAlong`.
+8. If an edge, create a `UtilityElement` from the identified feature and compute its `FractionAlongLine` using `GeometryEngine.fractionAlong`.
-9. Run a `UtilityNetwork.TraceAsync` with the specified parameters.
+9. Run a `UtilityNetwork.trace` with the specified parameters.
-10. Group the `UtilityElementTraceResult.Elements` by `NetworkSource.Name`
+10. Create two list of ObjectId's from `UtilityElementTraceResult.Elements` separated by their `NetworkSource.Name`.
+11. Create two `QueryParameters` and assign each a list of ObjectId's.
-11. For every `FeatureLayer` in this map with elements, select features by converting `UtilityElement`(s) to `ArcGISFeature`(s) using `UtilityNetwork.GetFeaturesAsync`
+12. For every feature layer in this map with elements, select features by passing in their respective query parameters.

 ## Relevant API